-KIPP measures success by the percentage of students enrolled in a broad course of study across all student groups.
+KIPP will measure success by the percentage of students enrolled in a broad course of study across all student groups.

-100% of students had access to a broad course of study including courses described under EC section 51210, as applicable.
+100% of all students will have access to a broad course of study including courses described under EC section 51210, as applicable.
 Additionally, programs and services were developed and provided to individuals with exceptional needs, including students on an IEP.
-KIPP offers enrichment courses to all students, including various music options, physical education, and student leadership.
+KIPP offers enrichment courses to all students, including various music options, physical education and student leadership.